Hamal Lake

 Hamal Lake (حمل جھیل) is situated in Qambar Shahdadkot District in Sindh, Pakistan, 58 km from Larkana city and 40 km from Qambar town.
-The length of the lake is 25 km and the width is 10 km and has a surface area of 2965 acres (1200 ha).
+The length of the lake is 25 km and the width is 10 km, with a surface area of 2,965 acres (1,200 ha).

-It is a fresh water lake and the main source of water are the streams comes through from Kirthar Mountains.
+It is a fresh-water lake and the main source of water are the streams from Kirthar Mountains.